kennytilton/mxtodomvc/README.md

         ...others...
         :class (classlist/set dom new-value))))
 ````
+Notes:
-We do not offer an example of a deferred write at this time.
-We find those come up only when applications have grown quite large.
+* we offer no example of a deferred write at this time.
+Those arise when applications have grown quite large.
-Notess:
-* `observe-by-type` is one function from the overall "observer" mechanism dispatched when a property changes;
-* we use "observer" in the strict dictionary sense: "monitor, not participant".
+* *caveat lectorum* we use "observer" in the strict dictionary sense: "monitor, not participant".
 Other libraries use it differently.

+#### matrix?
+A might be more than a descriptive property such as "completed". `A` might be `K` for "kids" and hold the child nodes of some parent; i.e., the very population of our application model can shrink or grow with events.
+We call such a dynamic population of communicating nodes a *matrix*.

+> ma·trix ˈmātriks *noun* an environment in which something else takes form. *Origin:* Latin, female animal used for breeding, parent plant, from *matr-*, *mater*

+Simply by propagating change between functional properties, the Matrix library brings declaratively authored applications to life.

-#### scalable
+#### really?
-This [Algebra](https://tiltonsalgebra.com/#) app consists of about twelve hundred `A`s and `B`s, and extends into a Postgres database.
+Can we really program this way?
+This 80KLOC [Algebra](https://tiltonsalgebra.com/#) Common Lisp app consists of about twelve hundred `A`s and `B`s, and extends into a Postgres database.
 Everything runs under matrix control.
 It lifts Qooxdoo JS, MathJax, Postgres and more.
 The average number of dependencies for one value is a little more than one, and the deepest dependency chain is about a dozen.
 On complex dispays of many math problems, a little over a thousand values are dependent on other values.

-That is the mxWeb framework.
-But here are some addenda (for close readers):
-* The typical application Matrix is a tree of so-called *models* (objects)
-A Matrix observer on the special property `:kids` brings dynamically computed models into and out of the Matrix smoothly.

 #### About A->B->C: mutation
 Clojurians understand well the danger of mutation.
 Via the `re-frame` doc we have: